Featured Products

 Kate started as an apprentice saddler in 1987 when she was trained in saddlery, bridlework, harness and military police horse saddlery.
 Following this, she worked as in-house saddler at another saddlery.

-Since then, Kate has become a Master Saddler (Society of Master Saddlers), qualified as a City & Guilds Level 3 Saddle Maker, City & Guilds level 3 Bridle Maker, is working towards her City & Guilds qualifications in harness making, and has attended numerous courses in side-saddle building and restoration.
+Since then, Kate has joined the Society of Master Saddlers (SMS) and become a Master Saddler, qualified as a City & Guilds Level 3 Saddle Maker, City & Guilds level 3 Bridle Maker, is working towards her City & Guilds qualifications in harness making, and has attended numerous courses in side-saddle building and restoration.

 In 2023, she won both a second in her first entry in the saddle making competition and a third for bridlework.